 Technical translator • May 2014

-I have translated technical documentation (MSDN) for Microsoft from English to French.
+I translated technical documentation (MSDN) for Microsoft from English to French.

 Developer • September 2013 - July 2015

-I have developed for the Junior Enterprise's clients websites (in HTML, CSS, PHP) and a C# software.
+I developed for the Junior Enterprise's clients websites (in HTML, CSS, PHP) and a C# software.

 The Supelec's Junior Enterprise has been awarded the best French Junior Enterprise award twice in the last three years